ai-boson/mcts/index.markdown

     self.children.append(child_node)
     return child_node
 ```
 From the present state, next state is generated depending on the action which is carried out.
-In this step all the possible states are appended to the children array and the child_node is returned.
-The states which are possible from the present state are all appended to the children array and the child_node corresponding to this state is returned.
+In this step all the possible child nodes corresponding to generated states are appended to the children array and the child_node is returned.
+The states which are possible from the present state are all generated and the child_node corresponding to this generated state is returned.

 ```python
 def is_terminal_node(self):